IASLonline

 Universe George W. Bush: Secrets, 13.5.2007: Past Week

 • Trevor Paglen/The Institute for Applied Autonomy (IAA): terminalAir, 2007: On a world map, the project presents the air traffic of the CIA (Central Intelligence Agency, U.S.A.) between commercial airports and military bases.
 These flights are part of the CIA´s "extraordinary rendition program" and are a constitutive element of illegal kidnappings for the misuse of suspects by inquisition methods of torture.
 The "torture taxi data" are selectable via the chronological scale below the globe.
 The data will be actualized (Flash.
-6/2007).
+6/2007; 3/2020: parts of the project are stored in the Internet Archive).

 • terminalAir